KhanhKid/python-machinelearning/README.md

 I use Jupiter for running and debug code

-Predict tempeture using ARIMA Model for Time Series Forecasting
+Predict temperature using ARIMA Model for Time Series Forecasting

 # Guide Setup
 ## Requirement
 1. Install git
 2. Install Docker
+3. Clone code in github
-3. Run `docker-compose up` and get the `token` for login in command line
+3. Run `docker-compose up` and get the `token` for login in console log
 4. Go to http://localhost:8888/ and Login
 5. Copy source code and modify follow your specs